As we age, we need to train smarter and safer. This guide will show you the most effective workout routines for men over 40!

-We go from wanting the beach muscles in our 20’s, to wanting to be strong and functional in our 40’s and over.
+We go from wanting beach muscles in our 20s to wanting to be strong and functional in our 40s and older.

 HIIT workouts alternate short bursts of high intensity (maximum effort) with periods of low intensity (active rest).

-High-Intensity training sessions can be done with any exercise, whether it’s a piece of cardio equipment, weights or body-weight.
+HIIT sessions can be done with any exercise, whether it’s a piece of cardio equipment, weights, or body weight.

 I consider HIIT as one of the best workout routines for men over 40 due to its efficiency and ability to get the job done.

-An example of a HIIT workout that can be performed on any piece of cardio equipment is below:
+An example of a HIIT workout that can be performed on any piece of cardio equipment:

 - Repeat 20 times

-If you have, I need to tell you that unless you’re a seasoned bodybuilder in your 20’s or 30’s, these routines won't have as much of an effect as the Scientifically Proven ‘Oldie but Goodie’ – Full Body Strength Training.
+If you have, I need to tell you that unless you’re a seasoned bodybuilder in your 20s or 30s, these routines won't have as much of an effect as full-body strength training.

 It helps us increase lean muscle and build strength.
-Lean muscle tissue that increases metabolism and in turn helps us burn more fat.
+Lean muscle tissue increases metabolism and in turn, helps us burn more fat.